WoodWing/enterprise-integration-guide/smart-connection-scripting-guide/Session/Properties/activeServer.md

 ## Description

 The `activeServer` property is used to get the display name of the server used for the current session.
 It returns empty when not logged in.
+The name of the server will have the value of the `name` property of the `<SCEnt:ServerInfo/>` tag in the WWSettings.xml file.

 For more info about the Session object please see the [entSession](../../Application/Properties/entSession.md) documentation.